excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-RECIPES.md

 :arrow_up: [Back to Top](#table-of-contents)

 ## Creating a Service
 Services (Not Api Services) evaluate and execute the business logic in the application.
 They can be used as dependencies in ApiControllers as well as other services.
-A pattern has been established for the return value of services.
-The goal is to standardize the expected shape of the result of a method call on a service.
-This will help form a consistent model of how the service layer as a whole operates regardless of underlying business logic.

 ### Implementation
 The following steps provide guidance around adding a new service